PieterBijl/Group28/README.md

   Figure 9: The PSNR plotted for models with different learning rates
 </p>

 Results show that the model with the higher learning rate gets a better start, but becomes unstable after 40 epochs and the PSNR of the pixelated image still remains untouched.
-Nevertheless, a higher maximum value of the PSNR is achieved using a higher learning rate.
+Nevertheless, a higher maximum value of the PSNR is achieved using a higher learning rate.<br>
 Still, there was no clear sign of a combination of hyperparameters that would lead to a model that could beat the PSNR of the pixelated image.
 It was decided to look back on the assumptions made, especially the one where it was assumed that the batch size only had an influence on training time and not so much on the result.
 To put this to the test, the model that takes the longest to complete one epoch, a model with batch size 1, was tested and the results are shown in Figure 10.
 Again, the black dot, originally blue, is a model that is used later for comparison in a perceptual study of the images.

 <p align="center">